reyemtm/reyemtm.github.io/_posts/2015-10-12-conkles-hollow-hike.md

 tags:
 - leaflet
 layout: post
-description: Here I am Leaflet Elevation to show a the elevation cross-section of a GPS track recorded with MyTracks at Conkle's Hollow Nature Preserve in the Hocking Hills region of Ohio.
+description: Using the Leaflet Elevation plugin to show a the elevation cross-section of a GPS track recorded with MyTracks at Conkle's Hollow Nature Preserve in the Hocking Hills region of Ohio.
 subtitle: Mapping GPS Tracks